designbright/JavaScriptDataTypes/README.md

 ### Link your main.js file with your index.html file by adding <script src="main.js"></script> just before the /body tag in the index.html file

-Create and assign variable for all JavaScript data types
+Create and assign a variable for all JavaScript data types

 You should console.log the typeof each variable like below and discuss the results.